wso2/docs-is/en/docs/deploy/service-provider-related-tables.md

 The service providers can define how to authenticate users at WSO2 Identity Server, for authentication requests initiated by it.
 While doing that, each service provider can define multiple steps and for each step, it can pick more than one authenticator.
-This is called Multi-level (multi-factor) Authentication.
+This is called multi-level (multi-factor) authentication.
 This table stores each authentication step added to the service provider.
 Service provider is represented by the `APP_ID`.
 If multiple authentication steps are added for one service provider, the order is maintained in the `STEP_ORDER`